Robust Privacy-Utility Tradeoffs under Differential Privacy and Hamming Distortion: Introduction

-In order to capture this uncertainty, we model utility as the maximum Hamming distortion over the entire source set.
-In many datasets, a vast majority of the attributes are categorical data for which Hamming distortion is a natural metric and privacy mechanisms using additive noise would not make sense.
-The assumption is that all that matters is whether the original data was altered or not, which is captured by Hamming distortion.
-We will show that the optimal mechanism guarantees the minimal leakage by effectively mapping low-probability symbols (which are most informative) to the others.
+In order to measure the effect of this uncertainty, we model utility as the maximum Hamming distortion over the entire source set.
+Many datasets contain categorical data for which Hamming distortion is a natural metric and previously studied privacy mechanisms using additive noise make less sense~\cite{GengV:15opt}: Hamming distortion captures whether the original data was altered or not.
+We show that the optimal mechanism guarantees the minimal leakage by effectively censoring low-probability symbols (which are hardest to protect).